gdanov/z2.clojure/README.md

 The repo contains the core components ([maven repo](com.gd.z2.clojure.mvn/) and [the component factory](com.gd.z2.clojure/)) as well as two sample components.

 The quality is beta-level.
 Expect memory leaks that typically manifist themselves as permGen OOM.
+Increasing the heap and permGen spaces of your webWorker will improve the [MTBF](https://en.wikipedia.org/wiki/Mean_time_between_failures).

 To install just